silarsis/assistant/README.md

 This project is to tie together various LLM-related pieces, to try and build an AI assistant that can research and provide feedback on things I'm working on.
 It is very heavily inspired by autogpt, but with a different purpose and structure and overall features

+## How to Use

+Checkout the code, and in the base directory run `docker compose build` (or your equivalent), then `docker compose up`.
+It _should_ just work out of the box.

+If you have API keys for various things, you can look at the .env-template files - rename them to .env and add keys or configurations as needed.
+You can find them in each of the sub-directories from the main dir.

 ## Goals

 An app that does the following: